Location Of The Animals

 2- Once approved you will be required to pay the holding fee which is normally $100.00.
 The deposit can be paid on line via PayPal or Google Pay.

 3- The remainder of the adoption fee is due BEFORE the animal is shipped to you.
-You can either pay online or mail a CERTIFIED BANK CHECK or USPS MONEY ORDER to us.
+You can either pay online via PayPal or Venmo or you can mail a CERTIFIED BANK CHECK or USPS MONEY ORDER to us.
 We must have it BEFORE your pet is shipped.

 4- Before the animal leaves on transport to go to it's new home, I MUST have the adoption contract in my hand.
 Please go to the PURCHASE CONTRACT page of the site for the contract.